rafaelmartins/blohg/docs/install.rst

 Installing blohg
 ================

-This section will guide you through the alternatives to setup blohg in your operating system. blohg is currently tested on Linux_ and Windows_, but should works in any operating system where Flask_ and Mercurial_ runs properly.
+This section will guide you through the alternatives for setting up blohg in your operating system. blohg is currently tested on Linux_ and Windows_, but should works in any operating system where Flask_ and Mercurial_ run properly.

 blohg works on Python 2.6 and 2.7.